slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-clothes.md

 3. Where did I leave my knitting needles?

 #### Phrase
-1. dress up: dress up as a ghost
+1. dress up: dress up as a ghost, dress up as a girl
 2. reversible tie.
 3. tea stain
 4. slots in the pocket